-The proposed comprehensive plan map amendments, rezoning, and master plan amendment are intended to effectuate the vision of making Wellington the Equestrian Capital of the World.
-The colocation of equestrian venues, the provision of quality housing near these important venues, and the mitigation of traffic issues for all Wellington residents further solidifies the future of a prosperous equestrian industry in the Village.
+The proposed comprehensive plan map amendments, rezoning, and master plan amendment are intended to secure needed investment in new equestrian facilities to effectuate the vision of making Wellington the Equestrian Capital of the World.
+The co-location of equestrian venues, the provision of quality housing near these important venues, and the mitigation of traffic issues for all Wellington residents further solidifies the future of a prosperous equestrian industry in the Village.